PeterCamilleri/vls/README.md

     Rails, 4.2.6
     ThreadSafe, 0.3.5

+In order to use relative paths instead of the gem search path, the .rb extension needs to be specified on the target file.

+    $ vls ruby_sscanf.rb
+    vls (VersionLS): 0.3.0

+    FormatEngine, 0.7.2
+    Gem, 2.2.2
+    RubySscanf, 0.2.3

 The vls utility is also available for use within an application.
 It may be accessed with:
 ```ruby